richardatval/www.yesproject.org/_events/ford-slater-daf-truck-dealership.md

 [Read more about their tour](http://bit.ly/2k3gecN)

 All world of work tours are organised by YES Project partners Flying Fish.
-To find out more or book a place on teh Ford and Slater company tour contact:
+To find out more or book a place on the Ford and Slater company tour contact:

 Karla James
 T: 0116 464 5215